State Game Lodge, Custer State Park

 To the right is the main public room.

 The main public room with fireplace.
 This photo was taken looking to the right just inside the front door.
+The public rooms are small, giving the lodge the feel of staying at the private home of a close (and maybe a bit wealthy!) friend.

 This lounge area appears to me to be a later addition, although the staff wasn't able to confirm that for me.